Opossum In Your Home? 24/7 Emergency Service Available

 Photos from Recent Jobs

-A Ridgewood homeowner called about a terrible smell coming from under their deck.
+A Nyack homeowner called about a terrible smell coming from under their deck.
 An opossum had been denning there for weeks and died in the space.
-We removed the carcass, sanitized the area, and installed mesh exclusion around the entire deck perimeter.
-We also sealed gaps in the lattice that had provided access.
+We removed the carcass, sanitized the area, and installed heavy duty exclusion barriers around the entire deck perimeter.
+We also reinforced the lattice and sealed gaps that had provided access.
 The homeowner said three different opossums had denned there over the past two years.
 None have returned since the exclusion.

 Know Your Opossums